seL4/microkit/README.md

 When developing the SDK it is helpful to be able to build examples system quickly for testing purposes.
 The `dev_build.py` script can be used for this purpose.
-This script is not included in the SDK and is just meant for use of use of sel4cp developers.
+This script is not included in the SDK and is just meant for use of use of Microkit developers.

 By default `dev_build.py` will use the example source directly from the source directory.
 In some cases you may want to test that the example source has been correctly included into the SDK.
 To test this pass `--example-from-sdk` to the build script.

-By default `dev_build.py` will use the the sel4cp tool directory from source (in `tool/sel4coreplat`).
+By default `dev_build.py` will use the the Microkit tool directory from source (in `tool/microkit`).
-However, in some cases it is desirable to test the sel4cp tool built into the SDK.
+However, in some cases it is desirable to test the Microkit tool built into the SDK.
 In this case pass `--tool-from-sdk` to use the tool that is built into the SDK.

 Finally, by default the `dev_build.py` script relies on the default Makefile dependecy resolution.
 However, in some cases it is useful to force a rebuild while doing SDK development.
-For example, the `Makefile` can't know about the state of the sel4cp tool source code.
+For example, the `Makefile` can't know about the state of the Microkit tool source code.
 To support this a `--rebuild` option is provided.

 ## SDK Layout

 The SDK is delivered as a `tar.gz` file.

-The SDK top-level directory is `sel4cp-sdk-$VERSION`.
+The SDK top-level directory is `microkit-sdk-$VERSION`.

 The directory layout underneath the top-level directory is:

 ```
 bin/
-bin/sel4cp
+bin/microkit
 bsp/$board/$config/include/
-bsp/$board/$config/include/sel4cp.h
+bsp/$board/$config/include/microkit.h
 bsp/$board/$config/lib/
-bsp/$board/$config/lib/libsel4cp.a
+bsp/$board/$config/lib/libmicrokit.a
-bsp/$board/$config/lib/sel4cp.ld
+bsp/$board/$config/lib/microkit.ld
 bsp/$board/$config/elf
 bsp/$board/$config/elf/loader.elf
 bsp/$board/$config/elf/kernel.elf